peterkrauz/android-dso-2/README.md

 This repository contains files used for creating a mobile application for a college work, under the discipline of Object Oriented Systems Development 2 - hence the acronym DSO2, which stands for the same name in Portuguese.

 ### What does it do?
-This application fetches data from the [Portal da Transparência](http://www.portaltransparencia.gov.br/) api, providing data regarding government related expenses.
+This application fetches data from the [Portal da Transparência](http://www.portaltransparencia.gov.br/) api, providing details regarding government related expenses.
 A main screen displays public agencies that can be searched through their code.
 The detail screen shows a list of trips made by the public agency's servers - both the main screen and the detail screen are a paginated list.
 Lastly, the trip details screen simply shows that trip's expenses.

 ### Techs used